apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Golang/Gin.md

 }
 ```

-You don't want everyone seeing John Doe's password or credit card number, right?
+You might not wnat to trust us with John Doe's password or credit card number, right?
 So, you'll tell apitoolkit to hide these details.
-Add `$.user.password` and `$.user.creditCard.number` to a special list called `RedactRequestBody`, like this:
+Add `$.user.password` and `$.user.creditCard.number` the `RedactRequestBody` array, like this:

 ```go
 func main() {